 We asked our lead team to sit down and identify the common characteristics of our most beloved and successful partnerships.
 Turns out, they had commonalities right out of the gate.
 As we’ve grown up as an agency, we’ve refined what we look for during the sales process.
 So in honor of 7 years, here are 7 client qualities that are predictors of a strong engagement:

 A shared understanding of goals is the foundation of any solid engagement.
 We find that concrete goals are measurable, quantitative ones, not just, “We want people to know about us.”

-Even if your brand isn’t at the place where you know what values to associate with your goals, defining success for your brand makes all the difference.
+Even if your brand isn’t at a place where you know what values to associate with your goals, defining success for your brand makes all the difference.
 Does more people “knowing about” your brand mean an increase in leads to you?
 Or perhaps it’s an increase in traffic.
-If you know (and are confident) in what growth looks like for your brand, we’re ready to collaborate with you and make it happen.
+If you know (and are confident) in what growth looks like for your brand, then we’re ready to collaborate with you and make it happen.

 2. Know who you are (at least right now).

 Know what you’re about: Our most successful engagements come about when the client knows — at the outset of the engagement — their audience, their value proposition, and their overall position in the market.
 As those things evolve, we’ll be right there with you.